 There’s nothing dainty about the size of the fittings, rope and rigging stored in the bosun’s locker.
 Imagine one of those wooden blocks swinging about in bad weather.
 It could take a man’s head off.
 (I crewed a huge racing catamaran years ago in the Round Europe Race.
 It had running rigging.
 When we went about, the windward quarter-stay took up the strain of the 105 ft mast and for a brief moment, until it was tied up, the leeward stay flapped about with a big steel block the size of Victory’s swinging around just above head height!
 Victory’s crew were dealing with big gear like this, under enormous strain, all the time.
 Very dangerous!

 Everything on Victory is on a large scale.
 The galley stove is the size of a large SUV!

 Nelson & HMS Victory ‘ashore’

-Not all the Victory and Nelson artifacts are to be found onboard.
+Not all the Victory and Nelson artefacts are to be found on board.
 Directly opposite her is the Sir Donald Gosling Victory Gallery built in 1938 to house an exhibition about Admiral Lord Nelson and HMS Victory.
 Next door in the NMRN building is another gallery, Nelson: The Hero and the Man, dedicated to Nelson’s personal life, and upstairs in a loft is the ‘Trafalgar Sail’.

 Sir Donald Gosling Victory Gallery